LassoSoft/LassoGuide/lasso_guide_source/databases/searching-displaying.rst

 Searches can be performed within any Lasso-compatible database using the ``-search`` parameter in an `inline` method.
 The ``-search`` parameter requires that a number of additional parameters be defined in order to perform the search.
-The additional required parameters are detailed in :ref:`searching-search-action` along with a description of other recommended or optional parameters specific to the ``-search`` action.
+The additional required parameters are detailed in the table :ref:`searching-search-action` along with a description of other recommended or optional parameters specific to the ``-search`` action.

-Additional optional parameters are described in :ref:`searching-operator-parameters` and :ref:`searching-results-parameters` in the sections that follow.
+Additional optional parameters are described in the tables :ref:`searching-operator-parameters` and :ref:`searching-result-parameters` in the sections that follow.

 .. tabularcolumns:: |l|L|